Gizra/multi-repo/README.md

 1. https://multi-repo.ddev.site/ -- The default site, the one that holds all the "default" config
 1. https://basic.ddev.site/ -- A single site, fetched by git-submodule, with config overrides done by config split.
 It's hosted in https://github.com/Gizra/multi-repo-basic

+### Troubleshooting

+If you had a previous installation of this repo, and have an error similar to `composer [install] failed, composer command failed: failed to load any docker-compose.*y*l files in /home/amitaibu/Sites/multi-repo/.ddev: err=<nil>. stderr=`

+then execute the following, and re-try installation steps.

+    ddev rm --unlist